 Ray-Ban.com was launched in the United States in 2009 and is the place to go for a premium Ray-Ban assortment, exclusive services and a customer experience that is unique to the brand.
-The path of international e-commerce expansion for the Ray-Ban brand is closely tied to Ray-Ban Remix, the online customization service, which was initially launched in Europe in 2013.
-The success of the service led to Remix launches in the United States, Canada and China in 2014.
-In 2015, Remix was launched in Australia, Brazil, Japan and Hong Kong.
-Currently, Ray-Ban.com operates in 24 countries.
+Currently, Ray-Ban.com operates in 27 countries.
+Ray-Ban Remix, the online customization platform first launched in Europe in 2013, is a key driver of the brand's e-commerce expansion and its growing connection with millennials.
+Its success in allowing customers to personalize the style, material, lens color, engraving and other aspects of their Ray-Ban frames has led to Remix launches in the United States, Canada and China in 2014, Australia, Brazil, Japan and Hong Kong in 2015 and Mexico in 2016.

-Oakley.com provides an e-commerce channel across multiple markets including the United States, Canada, Australia, Japan and 16 countries in Europe.
+Oakley.com provides a digital window into the Oakley brand, presenting the most comprehensive assortment of Oakley products globally and an e-commerce channel across multiple markets including the United States, Canada, Australia, Japan, Brazil and 16 countries in Europe.
 Its online custom eyewear experience gives Oakley fans the ability to customize their favorite models from Jawbreaker to Frogskins, selecting frame color, lens tint, personalized etching and other features.

 Launched in 2008, SunglassHut.com has become the digital destination for consumers looking to find the latest trends and hottest products in premium sunglasses.
-In 2014, the United Kingdom and Brazil joined the United States, Canada and Australia in offering online shopping on its local Sunglass Hut websites, with New Zealand added in 2015.
-Additionally, Sunglass Hut redesigned its mobile and desktop sites across all countries to enhance customer experiences, storytelling and business performance.
+Over the years, the United Kingdom, Brazil, New Zealand and Mexico joined the United States, Canada and Australia in offering online shopping on its local Sunglass Hut websites.